How Long Does Vicodin Stay in Your System?

 Important InformationThis information is for educational purposes only.
 We never invite or suggest the use, production or purchase of any these substances.
 Addiction Resource and it’s employees, officers, managers, agents, authors, editors, producers, and contributors shall have no direct or indirect liability, obligation, or responsibility to any person or entity for any loss, damage, or adverse consequences alleged to have happened as a consequence of material on this website.
 See full text of disclaimer.

-Depending on the sample tested, Vicodin may stay in your system for twenty-four hours to ninety days.
+Depending on the sample tested, Vicodin may stay in one’s system for twenty-four hours to 3 months.
 The individual results may vary.
-Nonetheless, the duration of detectable Vicodin in various body fluids is:

 - Saliva: Twelve to thirty-six hours after the last use.